cimug-org/cim-compare/README.md

 ### Option \#1: EA Model Comparison Logs as Input

-The first option is by specifying an **EA model comparison log** file as input to **cim-compare**.
+The first option is by specifying an **EA model comparison log** file as input.
 This particular usage takes the following form:

 ```
 java -mx1024m -jar cim-compare.jar <comparison-results-xml-file> [<output-directory-or-html-file>] [--<iec-package-name>]